 How does Oxehealth monitoring platform work

-The scientific breakthrough is the platform’s ability to use PPG to detect pulse rate from several meters away.
+The scientific breakthrough is the platform’s ability to use PPG to detect pulse rates from several meters away.

 Oxehealth’s system calculates breathing rate by counting the movements of the body created by chest and diaphragm breathing, just as a nurse would if they were observing the patient with a stopwatch.

-The system is somewhat similar to a feature that was unveiled in the latest Google’s Nest hub.
-The ‘Sleep Sensing’ Google feature allows for sleep tracking via motion detector.
+The system is similar to a feature unveiled in the latest Google’s Nest hub.
+The ‘Sleep Sensing’ Google feature allows for sleep tracking via a motion detector.

 Additional Patient monitoring features

-Oxehealth’s Vital Signs platform can not only track the patient’s vitals, but also provide additional motion based monitoring service such as sleep monitoring, overnight activity monitoring and out of room alerts and more.
+Oxehealth’s Vital Signs platform can track the patient’s vitals and provide additional motion-based monitoring services such as sleep monitoring, overnight activity monitoring, and out-of-room alerts.

-Now with the latest DeNovo clearance, this contactless monitoring platform could soon find its way in US health facilities.
+With the latest DeNovo clearance, this contactless monitoring platform could soon find its way into US health facilities.